stan-dev/posteriordb/doc/CONTRIBUTING.md

    ```bash
    tox
    ```
-   This automatically configures several python versions and runs the tests on each of them.
+   Tox automatically configures several python versions and runs the tests on each of them.
    **NOTE**: python 3.6 and python 3.7 need to be installed.

-   It is also fine to run on just one python version if for example you don't have all the versions installed locally. (as continuous integration will cover running on all versions)
+   It is also fine to run on just one python version if, for example, you don't have all the versions installed locally. (as continuous integration will cover running on all versions)
    ```bash
    tox -e py36, linting
    ```
-   This runs the tests on python3.6 and also runs the linting step.
+   This bash script runs the tests on python3.6 and also runs the linting step.

 ### R tests

-TODO
+See ```rpackage/tests```.